-At the 112th ACSA Annual Meeting themed “Disrupters: Diversifying Architectural Pedagogies and Research,” I co-curated Under the Carpet and On the Fringes, a session that challenged canonical narratives by centering cultural artifacts and personal heritage.
-The format reimagined the academic panel as a storytelling space, where participants introduced themselves through objects tied to cultural identity.
-I began with a carpet placed at the center, inviting others to join both physically and narratively.
+At the 112th ACSA Annual Meeting, themed Disrupters on the Edge, the session was co-curated to challenge canonical narratives by centering cultural artifacts and personal heritage.
+The panel format was reimagined as a storytelling space, where participants introduced themselves through objects tied to cultural identity.
+The session opened with the unfolding of a carpet as the initiating artifact, which established the spatial and narrative framework and invited participants to engage collectively, both physically and discursively.
 Co-curated with Remus Macovei, the session featured invited participants Mohamad Nahleh and Young-Tack Oh.

 Invited by UBC NOMAS, I presented a lecture titled Unrolling the Magic Carpet, which unfolded the conceptual foundation behind the Magic Carpet studios taught at UBC SALA.
 The talk reflected on the carpet as both a medium of architectural representation and a site where history, identity, and cultural memory intertwine.
 Through a discussion of student work, I explored how acts of making and storytelling can serve as forms of historical reconstruction—transforming artifacts of the past into spaces of contemporary reflection.
 The lecture also drew connections between architectural drawing, poetry, and protest, positioning representation as an active and political practice capable of addressing themes of displacement, belonging, and collective imagination.